The Paper Cranes: History

-In 2007, The Paper Cranes recruited Braeden Paterson (Guitar), Mark Lavoie (Bass), and Evan Middleton (Drums) to record their first full-length album, Halcyon Days.
-The album was recorded at The Hive Studio in Burnaby, BC by Jessie Gander over 3 days.
+In 2007, The Paper Cranes recruited Braeden Paterson (guitar), Mark Lavoie (bass), and Evan Middleton (drums) to record their first full-length album, Halcyon Days.
+The album was recorded at The Hive Studio in Burnaby, British Columbia, by Jessie Gander over 3 days.
 Most of the album was recorded live from the studio floor.
-Shortly after the recording of Halcyon Days, "I'll Love You Until My Veins Explode" and "Milkrun" from the Veins Ep were released in the UK as the double-A side single, "I'll Love You Until My Veins Explode/Milkrun" on the Longest Mile label, owned in part by Ross Millard of The Futureheads.
+Shortly after the recording of Halcyon Days, "I'll Love You Until My Veins Explode" and "Milkrun" from the Veins EP were released in the UK as the double-A side single, "I'll Love You Until My Veins Explode/Milkrun" on the Longest Mile label, owned in part by Ross Millard of The Futureheads.
 Halcyon Days was released in February 2008 on Unfamiliar Records.

-After the release of "Halcyon Days" Evan Middleton left the band.
+After the release of Halcyon Days Evan Middleton left the band.
 Mark Lavoie continued to perform with The Paper Cranes but subsequently left to tour with fellow Victoria musicians, Maurice.

 James Alexander Bodman and Jeffrey Mitchelmore of the Victoria indie-rock band, The Racoons joined the group in 2008 and both can be heard on The Paper Cranes' 2009 online-only single, "Telephone."

-In the August 2009 The Paper Cranes released their second full-length album, Chivalry's Dead on Unfamiliar Records.
-The album was recorded over 2 months in the Spring of 2009 at Mankind Studio in Victoria BC.
+In August 2009, The Paper Cranes released their second full-length album, Chivalry's Dead on Unfamiliar Records.
+The album was recorded over 2 months in the Spring of 2009 at Mankind Studio in Victoria, British Columbia.
 Grand Piano on the album was recorded at The Victoria Conservatory of Music.

 Shortly after the release of Chivalry's Dead, citing scheduling conflicts with the supporting band's other musical projects, The Paper Cranes' core members Miranda Roach and Ryan McCullagh restructured the band as a duet utilizing drum loops and electronic instruments to take the place of live back-up musicians.

-In the fall of 2008, "Rabbit in a Snare" from the band's "Veins" Ep was featured in a Canadian television commercial for the Nissan Rogue and in 2009 The Paper Cranes were voted Victoria's Favorite Band at the 2009 Monday Magazine M Awards.
+In the fall of 2008, "Rabbit in a Snare" from the band's Veins EP was featured in a Canadian television commercial for the Nissan Rogue and in 2009 The Paper Cranes were voted Victoria's Favorite Band at the 2009 Monday Magazine M Awards.